barisozmen/build-ai-startup-course/task_optional_stripe_payment_system.md

    ```

 ## Expected Outcome
-A functional subscription payment system integrated with your AI application, allowing users to pay for premium features.
+A functional subscription payment system integrated with your AI image generation application, allowing users to pay for premium features such as higher resolution images, better quality models, and increased generation limits.

 ## Troubleshooting